shymega/shymega.github.io/content/posts/Thoughts-Cosmo-OTA.md

 OK, so rooting is a tricky one.
 The current rooted Android Boot Image (kernel+ramdisk) is for V25.
 You can achieve the same for V23, by using my [scripts][] to root the `boot.img` for V23, and then flash these via the recovery scripts.
-I might put together a GitHub repo for easier accessibility.
+I have created a GitHub repository where you can download a pre-built image for a untrusted boot slot [here][v23_rooted]

 The [current][rooted_cosmo_v25] firmware can be used as normal, **IF**, and this is a BIG if, you are on firmware V25.
 If you're not, or on older firmware,